komapijs/komapi/README.md

 ###### Timestamps
 Add `static get timestamps() { return true; }` to your models to enable timestamps.
 This will automatically set `created_at` and `updated_at`.
 Note that this requires `created_at` and `updated_at` columns in your schema.
 Currently not supported for N:M intersection tables (missing lifecycle hooks from Objection.js)

-###### Restify (oData for Objection)
-Use `model.oDataFilter(ctx.request.query)` for your queries and it will automatically parse the oData query and return the result.
-It is also possible to return `model.oDataFilter(ctx.request.query).withMeta().then()` to include metadata like pagination and resultsizes.

-Note that this module automatically forces you to be explicit about the columns you want returned!
-You need to use `.columns(['columnA', 'columnB'])` on all queries where you want to use `columnA` and `columnB`.
-It is possible to specify `.columns('*')` for all columns, but it is highly recommended to never do this!

 ###### camelCase
 Add `static get camelCase() { return true; }` to your models to enable camelCase for system columns like `deleted_at`, `created_at` and `updated_at`.